2001 Austrian Grand Prix

-The 2001 Austrian Grand Prix (officially the Grosser A1 Preis von Österreich 2001) was a Formula One motor race held at A1-Ring in Spielberg, Styria, Austria on 13 May 2001.
+The 2001 Austrian Grand Prix (officially the Grosser A1 Preis von Österreich 2001) was a Formula One motor race held before 76,000 spectators at the A1-Ring in Spielberg, Styria, Austria on 13 May 2001.
 It was the sixth round of the 2001 Formula One World Championship and the 24th Austrian Grand Prix as part of the series.
 David Coulthard driving for the McLaren team won the 71-lap race starting from seventh.
 Michael Schumacher of the Ferrari team finished second, with his teammate Rubens Barrichello third.
+It was McLaren's last win in Austria until 2025.

 Going into the Grand Prix, Michael Schumacher led the World Drivers' Championship from Coulthard as his team Ferrari led McLaren in the World Constructors' Championship.
 Michael Schumacher won the 37th pole position of his career by setting the fastest lap time in qualifying.
 The Williams pair of Juan Pablo Montoya and Ralf Schumacher overtook him at the start of the event.
 Montoya led the first 15 laps until Michael Schumacher attempted a pass on Montoya that put both drivers wide on lap 16.
 Montoya relinquished the lead to Barrichello, who held it until a pit stop on the 46th lap.
 Coulthard took the lead by staying on the circuit three laps longer than Barrichello.
 He maintained it for the rest of the race to win.
 Michael Schumacher finished second after Barrichello complied with team orders from Ferrari to cede the position on the final lap.

 It was Coulthard's second victory of the season and the eleventh of his career.
-Due to the result of the race, Coulthard was left within four points of the leader of the World Drivers' Championship Michael Schumacher.
+Due to the result of the race, Coulthard was left within four championship points of the leader of the World Drivers' Championship Michael Schumacher.
 Barrichello and Ralf Schumacher maintained third and fourth.
 Sauber's Nick Heidfeld kept fifth.
-Ferrari continued to lead McLaren by 18 points in the World Constructors' Championship and Williams maintained third – both Montoya and Ralf Schumacher failed to finish due to mechanical problems – with eleven races left in the season.
+Ferrari continued to lead McLaren by 18 championship points in the World Constructors' Championship and Williams maintained third – both Montoya and Ralf Schumacher failed to finish due to mechanical problems – with eleven races left in the season.